 7. CBT aims to be time-limited.

-The duration of sessions is one of the most significant principles of cognitive behavioral therapy.
-Generally speaking, the sessions are time-limited in terms of the duration of each session and how many of them are necessary for a patient with a specific problem.
+Session duration is one of the most significant principles of cognitive behavioral therapy.
+Sessions are time-constrained in terms of the duration of each session and the number of sessions necessary for a patient with a specific problem.

 The importance of time-limited sessions is that they exert pressure on the overall therapy process.
-According to one review of the evidence, time-limited sessions create an expectancy effect.
+Time-limited sessions create an expectancy effect.
 They allow therapists to take over a directive role in therapy.
-Plus, the Association for Cognitive Analytic Therapy explains that time-limited therapy sessions help maintain the focus and momentum of therapy.
+The UK Association for Cognitive Analytic Therapy explains that time-limited therapy sessions help maintain the focus and momentum of therapy.
 It also averts the vagueness of the process.

 The benefits of time-limited sessions include greater adherence, preventing patients from leaving therapy prematurely, and improved structuring of the sessions.
 Patients benefit from this principle because they can evaluate their progress more effectively.
 They also tend to be more proactive and put a lot of effort into getting the most from their sessions.